LucasHJin/obsidian-notes/6 - Full Notes/SWE/React - Hooks.md

 # React - Hooks

 **React Hooks:** hooks allow functional components to manage local component state, handle side effects, and use lifecycle features that were previously only available in class components.
+- Basically let you use react features
+- **Rules:**
+	- Can only be called from top level of a functional component
+	- Can’t be called from inside loops

 **Examples:**
 - [[React - useState]]